Mission

 Areas of Focus:

 At C3 we look for investments which will complement the Community Foundation's focus on Community & Economic Growth & Prosperity.
 We’re looking to invest in entrepreneurial teams with big ideas and a need for capital to turn their ideas into great companies.
-We expect all applicants to have a significant presence in St. Clair County, and will consider businesses in these areas:
+We expect all applicants to have a significant presence in St. Clair County.

 Submitting a Plan